 By Dr. Lawrence Wilson

-Hair mineral analysis and nutritional balancing programs can help us understand many growth problems of children, and, at times, correct the problem as well.
-For a more detailed discussion of DownŐs syndrome, click here.
+Hair mineral analysis and development programs can help us understand and correct or mitigate many growth problems of children For a more detailed discussion of Down’s syndrome, click here.

 STUNTED GROWTH AND NUTRITION